Best Places to Live in Georgia (2026 Home Guide)

 Alpharetta, GA

 Alpharetta remains one of the best places to live in Georgia for families who value education, recreation, and career opportunity.
-The city’s downtown combines dining, retail, and entertainment, while neighborhoods feature top-rated schools and family amenities.
-Employment opportunities in technology, healthcare, and finance continue to drive growth, making Alpharetta a long-term choice for families seeking both lifestyle and stability.
+The city’s downtown combines dining, retail, and entertainment, while neighborhoods feature top-rated schools and parks, recreational facilities, and community spaces Employment opportunities in technology, healthcare, and finance continue to drive growth, Alpharetta features a mix of residential options and local employment opportunities in technology and healthcare.

-Why Families Like It: Exceptional schools, well-maintained parks, and a thriving local economy with family-friendly infrastructure.
+Why Families Like It: According to GreatSchools (2025 data), schools in Alpharetta hold ratings of 9-10/10, well-maintained parks, and a thriving local economy with parks, recreational facilities, and community gathering spaces.

 Johns Creek, GA